 |PH&V Information Services provides knowledgeable, experienced consulting services to clients creating modern applications in .NET.
 Clients include Volvo Heavy Equipment, Microsoft, Canadian Imperial Bank of Canada, Service Brands International and Stemco (the BatRF system for tracking RFID information for the trucking industry).

-PH&V expertise includes database design, n-tier architecture, and user interface design.
-The company has designed
+PH&V expertise includes database design, SOA architecture, and user interface design.

 For technical advice on developing in .NET

 |PH&V Information Services' principal has written several books and provided technical writing services to a variety of clients, including Microsoft.
 His most recent book is "rtfm*: the little book on how to write so that you'll actually get read".
 Peter has also edited several industry journals including Smart Access, XML Developer, and Advisor Guide.
 He has written numerous articles for a wide variety of magazines including Information Week, Contract Professional, and Datamation.
 Currently, Peter is the Products Editor for Visual Studio Magazine and writes their Practical .NET column.
 Addison-Wesley published Peter's most recent book Practical Code Generation with .NET.

 Practical Code Generation for .NET